 maybe thinking about climate. look from about two feet from screen.

 The focus on the artist and the work is unbalanced.
 Thee should be much more attention, especially in teaching, on the expanding experience of the viewer.
 The work of art is purposed as an encouragement to greater depth of experience by the viewer.

 Writing early in the first century A.D., the Greek historian Strabo reported that while foreigners in Petra are “frequently engaged in litigation,” the locals “had never any dispute among themselves, and lived together in perfect harmony.”
 Dubious as that may sound, we do know that the Nabateans were unusual in the ancient world for their abhorrence of slavery, for the prominent role women played in political life and for an egalitarian approach to governing.
 Joukowsky suggests that the large theater in the Great Temple that she partially restored may have been used for council meetings accommodating hundreds of citizens.

-summer 2016 Russian River 8x10 $100
+summer 2016 Russian River 8×10 $100

 At the house a few weeks ago, i was shocked to realize I had done over a hundred paintings.